Blockchain-Learning-Group/dapp-fundamentals/course-content/prerequisites/local-docker-env.md

 - Install docker toolbox: [DockerToolbox.exe](https://download.docker.com/win/stable/DockerToolbox.exe)
 - Ensure virtualization is enabled on your machine, [Process to check](https://docs.docker.com/toolbox/toolbox_install_windows/#step-1-check-your-version)
-  - If it is disabled, Check with the manufacturer to define the exact process, example below.
+  - If it is disabled, check with the manufacturer to define the exact process, example below.
   - __Process on HP pavilion: [Solution](https://h30434.www3.hp.com/t5/Desktop-Hardware-and-Upgrade-Questions/How-to-Enable-Intel-Virtualization-Technology-vt-x-on-HP/td-p/3198063)__
   - Boot into bios: restart and rapidly tap esc
   - Select BIOS setup
   - Under system configuration
   - Select virtualization
-  - Enable
+  - Toggle to Enabled
   - Hit F10 to save and exit
   - If you have a previous version of VirtualBox installed, do not reinstall it with the Docker Toolbox installer.
 When prompted, uncheck it.
 If you have Virtual Box running, you must shut it down before running the installer.

-__Virtualization must be enabled!__
+__Virtualization must be enabled to continue!__
 - Once downloaded Double click the downloaded .exe file
 - Select next through all defaults and finally install
+- Once installation completes...
-- Forward the ports of the virtual machine to the host, [Further Reference](https://stackoverflow.com/questions/36286305/how-do-i-forward-a-docker-machine-port-to-my-host-port-on-osx)
+- Forward the ports of the virtual machine to the host: [(Further Reference)](https://stackoverflow.com/questions/36286305/how-do-i-forward-a-docker-machine-port-to-my-host-port-on-osx)
 - Open virtualbox manager, icon on desktop
 - Select the `default` vm, created for docker-machine
 - Open Settings -> Network -> Advanced -> Port Forward